 Telephones and other equipment that may be owned by the parish but placed in a minister's residence such as photocopier, computer and printer are not a part of the residence and may be used for both private and parish business.
-Input tax credits can be claimed for the proportion of the expense relating to parish business but cannot be claimed in respect of the proportion of private usage, unless the private portion is paid from a Minister's Discretionary Benefit Accounts (MDBA) as part of a benefit provided to the minister (refer section 18 of this Manual) and the payment meets the requirements of the GST Act.
+Input tax credits can be claimed for the proportion of the expense relating to parish business but cannot be claimed in respect of the proportion of private usage, unless the private portion is paid from a Ministry Expense Account as part of a benefit provided to the minister (refer section 13 of this Manual).